changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Practice.md

 Due to the equity market's weak performance, the conservative investors in China have been forced to choose between government bonds and real estate.
 While after decade-long roaring market in real estate, the ROA(valued in return of rent to price) of real estate has been pushed to a irrational low level.
-To reveal the irrational status of Chinese real estate market, we have made a comparison between the ROA of real estate and the annual payback rate of government bonds, we find that the ROA of real estate is still lower than the annual payback rate of government bonds, which is reverse to the other international cities in the world.
+To reveal the irrational status of Chinese real estate market, we have made a comparison between the ROA of real estate and the annual payback rate of government bonds, we find that the ROA of real estate is still lower than the annual payback rate of government bonds, which is the reverse of the other international cities in the world.

 Housing ROA (Adjusted for Property and Rental Income Taxes) in NYC, SF, Tokyo, and Shanghai (2019 and 2024):
 <!--